gnolang/blog/posts/2025-03-12_user-registry/README.md

 - The total length must not exceed 20 characters.
 - Only `_` is allowed as a special character.
 - The registration fee is 1 GNOT (modifiable via GovDAO proposals).

+> Make sure to specify exact amount of GNOT for the registration fee.

 This realm communicates with `r/sys/users` to ensure new registrations follow the system-wide rules and that only valid usernames are stored.
 Future versions